Electron Microscopy: SEM, TEM and EDS

 Last updated:

-The transmission electron microscope appears less frequently in routine casework, but its unique ability to image the internal crystalline structure and atomic-scale morphology of nanometre-scale particles makes it indispensable for specific forensic questions: identifying asbestos fibre types below the optical resolution limit, characterising the pigment particles in a questioned paint sample at the nanometre scale, and examining the substructure of fibres whose surface morphology has been altered by chemical treatment.
+The transmission electron microscope is used for specific forensic questions that exceed SEM capability: identifying asbestos fibre types below the optical resolution limit, characterising pigment particles at the nanometre scale, and examining the substructure of fibres whose surface morphology has been altered by chemical treatment.
 Several ENFSI member laboratories and the FBI Materials Analysis Unit maintain dedicated TEMs for this purpose.

 This topic covers the operating principles and forensic applications of all three instruments at the optics and forensic-use level.
+The optical resolution ceiling that electron microscopy surpasses is established in microscopy fundamentals: magnification, resolution and NA.
+Asbestos fibre identification begins with PLM under the McCrone 1980 protocol, covered in polarising and fluorescence microscopes, before TEM confirms sub-PLM fibrils.
 The internal electron-beam instrument theory (gun design, column optics, vacuum system specifications) is covered in the instrumental-techniques subject; this topic references those internals where necessary but does not reproduce the detailed engineering treatment.

 A scanning electron microscope focuses a finely collimated electron beam onto the specimen surface using a series of electromagnetic condenser and objective lenses, then deflects the beam in a raster pattern to scan point by point across the specimen.
 At each scan position, the primary electron beam interacts with the specimen material and generates multiple signal types simultaneously.
 Two are most commonly used in forensic work: secondary electrons and back-scattered electrons.